Koori Radio: History

-Koori Radio grew out of Radio Redfern, which was established in the early 1980s.
-Originally it had programme time on other community station Radio Skid Row.
-During Australia's Bicentennial in 1988, Radio Redfern played a pivotal role in informing and educating the public about Indigenous responses to the celebration.
-It also acted as a communication channel for the thousands of Indigenous people from around Australia who had gathered in Sydney for protests.
-In 1993 Koori Radio came under the umbrella of Gadigal Information Service.
-It was then part of a series of national Indigenous radio broadcasts during the Sydney 2000 Olympics.
+It was the success of Radio Redfern that inspired Cathy Craigie, Matthew Cook, and Tim Bishop to set up the Gadigal Information Service (GIS), an Aboriginal-owned and -operated communication organisation.
+Koori Radio began broadcasting on community station Radio Skid Row around 1993 under the auspices of GIS, and moved in to its own premises in Redfern in the upper level of a terraced house on the corner of Cleveland and Edwards Streets, near The Block.
+In 1995, American rapper Ice Cube opened the radio's new studios.

+Koori Radio was part of a series of national Indigenous radio broadcasts during the Sydney 2000 Olympics, from a temporary location in Marrickville.
+Other Indigenous radio stations around the country received regular updates from Sydney via the National Indigenous Radio Service, and stations from all over broadcast into Sydney through Koori Radio.

-Koori Radio conducted 19 test broadcasts while it was applying for a licence.
-The ACMA granted the licence in June 2001.
-Koori Radio began full-time broadcasting in December 2001 with a 1 kW transmitter.
-It switched to a new 50 kW transmitter in December 2003.
+The ACMA granted the licence to broadcast full-time across Sydney on 25 May 2001.
+Koori Radio began full-time broadcasting on 93.7FM in December 2002 with a 1 kW transmitter, switching to a new 50 kW transmitter in December 2003.

-In 2005, the Indigenous Land Corporation purchased the buildings on Cope Street occupied by Radio Redfern and the Black Theatre.
+In 2005, the Indigenous Land Corporation purchased the site on Cope Street formerly occupied by Radio Redfern and the Black Theatre.
 In 2008 Koori Radio received Australian Government funding to move into purpose-built studios with Black Theatre in Redfern.
-A new building was designed by architects Tonkin Zulaikha Greer to accommodate the recording studios and offices of the Gadigal Information Service, with exterior artwork created by Aboriginal artist Adam Hill.
+A new building was designed by architects Tonkin Zulaikha Greer to accommodate the recording studios and offices of the Gadigal Information Service, with exterior artwork created by Aboriginal artist Adam Hill (now known as Blak Douglas), inspired by the life of Kevin Gilbert and his writing of the play The Cherry Pickers.
 The building was opened in 2008.

 Author and academic Anita Heiss was voluntary chair of the radio station until 2008.